-At Optimist International School pupils are supported and encouraged to achieve to the best of their ability.
-Only in exceptional circumstances, might we require a pupil to repeat a year.
-This will be discussed with the parents, the teacher and our Leader of Learning.
-Repeating a year should be of personal or academic benefit to the pupil
+At Optimist International School students are supported and encouraged to achieve to the best of their ability.
+Only in exceptional circumstances, might we require a student to repeat a year.
+This will be discussed with the parents, the teacher and our School counsellor.
+Repeating a year should be of personal or academic benefit to the student.

-The education received at the Optimist International School is designed to prepare pupils to continue an uninterrupted learning programme by meeting the educational level requirements of the British and the international education systems, regardless of the chosen secondary school.
+The education received at the Optimist International School is designed to prepare students to continue an uninterrupted learning programme by meeting the educational level requirements of the British and the international education systems, regardless of the chosen secondary school.